Back-to-School Physicals at Lee Convenient Care

 - Review of all medications and medical history

-Sports, camp, and school physicals at all 4 Convenient Care locations.
+Sports preparticipation physical exam (PPE) and school physicals are offered at all 4 Convenient Care locations.

 Lee Convenient Care - Metro Pkwy